butterproviders/butter-provider/README.md

 work in most cases.
 That said you probably want to implement those too to be smarter than us.

-See the API documentation here after for more details.
+See the API documentation hereafter for more details.

 ### Use our generic Tests
-We have tests for you, to get them running you need to do 2 things,
+We have tests for you, to get them running you need to do 2 things;

 First add a devDependency on tape so that you can run the tests:
 ``` shell